-The ecosystem services concept is relatively new and under-developed, with few well established terminologies, methodologies, and principles, but the Federal Resource Management and Ecosystem Services Guidebook (NESP, 2016) has paved the way for federal agencies to begin incorporating ecosystem services into their decision-making.
+The ecosystem services concept is relatively new and under-developed, with few well-established terminologies, methodologies, and principles.
+To support the application of the ecosystem services concept to federal land management planning, various federal agencies partnered with Duke University's Nicholas Institute to produce the Federal Resource Management and Ecosystem Services Guidebook (NESP, 2016).
+This guidebook has paved the path for natural resource managers to implement the ecosystem services concept in support of land management planning and decision-making.
 The guidebook provides tremendous opportunity for the Board and other conservation districts to put ourselves at the forefront of applying the ecosystem services concept and for becoming clearinghouses of information regarding the local production and value of ecosystem services.